AKA Clean extension

 The clean pull is a basic and important exercise for training the extension of the clean in terms of strength, speed, power, posture and balance.
 Lifters will be able to manage heavier weights than in the clean, which allows the development of strength to push weights in the clean.
 The clean pull can also be used as a remedial exercise to practice balance and position in the pull, or as part of a learning progression for the clean.

 Generally the clean pull should be done for 2-5 reps per set anywhere from 80%-110% of the lifter’s best clean depending on the lifter and how it fits into the program.
 In any case, the weight should not exceed what the lifter can do with reasonably proper positioning and speed in the final extension.
 As a strength exercise, it should be placed toward the end of a workout, but because it also involves some speed and technique, it’s generally best place before more basic strength work like squats.
 With lighter weights, it can be used before cleans as a technique primer.

-The clean pull can be performed standing on a riser, with either a static start or dynamic start, with or without straps, with pauses on the way up, maintaining flat feet, and with prescribed concentric and/or eccentric speeds.
+The clean pull can be performed standing on a riser, from the hang, from blocks, with either a static start or dynamic start, with or without straps, with pauses on the way up, maintaining flat feet, and with prescribed concentric and/or eccentric speeds.
 Slower eccentric speeds in particular will increase the strengthening of pulling posture and back arch strength.